 This project is funded in part by the Government of Canada's Youth Employment Strategy program.

-The opinions and interpretations in this publication are those of the author and do not necessarily reflect those of the Government of Canada.
+The opinions and interpretations in this publication are those of the author and do not necessarily reflect those of the Government of Canada

 This report was made possible through financial support provided by the Home Depot Canada Foundation.
 More than simply a funder, the HDCF has emerged as a national leader on youth homelessness in Canada.

 The HDCF not only invests in local communities and organizations across the country, but has also become a powerful leader in efforts to re-imagine our response to youth homelessness and foster prevention-focused solutions.

-Forward to the Revised Framework
+Foreword to the Revised Framework

 In recent years, policy-makers and service providers have expressed concerns about whether and how Housing First can be applied to the population of young people who experience homelessness.
-In response, A Safe and Decent Place to Live was developed to provide a workable framework for Housing First for Youth (HF4Y).
-It is important to note that the development of this framework was the result of a collaboration between the Canadian Observatory on Homelessness (formerly the Canadian Homelessness Research Network) and two bodies that work with young people who are homeless: The Street Youth Planning Collaborative (Hamilton) and the National Learning Community on Youth Homelessness.
-Young people with lived experience of homelessness were an important part of this process, and provided necessary and valuable input.
+In response, A Safe and Decent Place to Live was developed to provide a workable framework for Housing First for Youth (HF4Y) in 2014, which adapted the Pathways model so as to meet the needs of developing adolescents and young adults.
+The HF4Y model was developed and tested by service provider groups in Hamilton (Street Youth Planning Collaborative) and the rest of Canada (National Learning Community on Youth Homelessness).

 Much has changed in a very short time.
-Since the report was released, communities in Canada and elsewhere in the world (including the U.S. and several countries in Europe) have begun to implement HF4Y programs consistent with this framework.
+Since this first report was released, communities in Canada, throughout Europe and the United States began to implement HF4Y programs consistent with this framework.
 A downside of the growth in interest in HF4Y is that in many contexts, people are using the term "HF4Y" but not following the framework, by either simply applying the mainstream Housing First approach without adapting it to the needs of young people, or having unrealistically large caseloads and strict time limits.